-This abstract problem captures a wide variety of settings.
-The items can represent packets on the Internet, and the weights the size of the packets.
-Then the frequent items represent the most popular destinations, or the heaviest bandwidth users (depending on how the items are extracted from the flow identifiers).
-Or, the items can represent queries made to an Internet search engine, and the frequent items are now the (currently) popular terms.
-These are not simply hypothetical examples, but genuine cases where algorithms for this problem have been used by large corporations: AT&T [15] and Google [39] respectively.
+VLDB '08, August 24-30, 2008, Auckland, New Zealand Copyright 2008 VLDB Endowment, ACM 000-0-00000-000-0/00/00. are not simply hypothetical examples, but genuine cases where algorithms for this problem have been used by large corporations: AT&T [13] and Google [35] respectively.
 Given the size of the data (which is being generated at high speed), it is important to find algorithms which are capable of processing each new update very quickly, without blocking.
 It also helps if the working space of the algorithm is very small, so that the analysis can happen over many different groups in parallel, and because small structures are likely to have better cache behavior and hence further help increase the throughput.

 Obtaining efficient and scalable solutions to the frequent items problem is also important since many streaming applications need to find frequent items as a 'subroutine' of another, more complex computation.
-Most directly, mining frequent itemsets inherently builds on finding frequent items as a basic building block [33].
-Finding the entropy of a stream requires learning the most frequent items in order to directly compute their contribution to the entropy, and remove their contribution before approximating the entropy of the residual stream [13].
-The HSS technique uses hashing to derive multiple substreams, the frequent elements of which are extracted to estimate the frequency moments of the stream [6].
+Most directly, mining frequent itemsets inherently builds on finding frequent items as a basic building block.
+Finding the entropy of a stream requires learning the most frequent items in order to directly compute their contribution to the entropy, and remove their contribution before approximating the entropy of the residual stream [10].
+The HSS technique uses hashing to derive multiple substreams, the frequent elements of which are extracted to estimate the frequency moments of the stream [5].

 Other work solves generalized versions of frequent items problems by building on algorithms for the 'vanilla' version of the problem.
-Several techniques for finding the frequent items in a sliding window model operate by keeping track of the frequent items in many sub-windows [20,2,32].
-The 'heavy hitters distinct' problem, where the count of an item is the number of distinct pairs containing that item paired with a secondary item, is typically solved extending a frequent items algorithm with distinct counting algorithms [31, 7].
-Frequent items have also been applied to models of probabilistic streaming data [29], and within faster 'skipping' techniques [5].
+Several techniques for finding the frequent items in a sliding window model operate by keeping track of the frequent items in many sub-windows [19, 2, 29].
+The 'heavy hitters distinct' problem, where the count of an item is the number of distinct pairs containing that item paired with a secondary item, is typically solved extending a frequent items algorithm with distinct counting algorithms [28, 6].
+Frequent items have also been applied to models of probabilistic streaming data [26], and within faster 'skipping' techniques [4].